michelled/weavly.org/src/activities/setting-up-the-stage.md

 * Position the items on the scene
 * Add behavior and sound to each item and indicate which of them are dynamic and which are static

-Here are a few stories that you can use a starter :<https://www.education.com/game/the-missing-dragon-level-i/>\
+Here are a few stories that you can use as a starter:<https://www.education.com/game/the-missing-dragon-level-i/>\
 You can find more books for this activity here: <https://www.education.com/stories/>

 ## Tips